U.S. Lagging G7 In Post-Lockdown Economic Recovery

 The reality is that the Fed stimulus is now tapering off and the economic benefits of re-opening the economy are providing diminishing returns in many US states that contribute large amounts to GDP.

 Relying on further gains in the stock market now is going to require huge lumps of hope, faith and luck.
-Both stimulus and economic headwinds have come to a halt.
+Both stimulus and economic tailwinds have come to a halt.
 For us to realistically bank on solid gains in the US stock markets is going to require one or more of the following conditions:

 - The Fed responds with more stimulus in reaction to the second wave of infections.